sdecena/WD-Hands-On-2/readme.md

 <!-- The following are just sample -->
 Description of the project in details.

-Guiding Question:
-- What is the project
-- Whats the purpose
-- What are key components
-- What technology used and how it is used
+We are tasked with creating five different designs of hero and card pages, using HTML and CSS.
+The purpose of the project is to develop and improve our web design skills and creativity.
+The key components include the layout and styling of hero sections, card elements, and the use of animations.
+The technology used is HTML and CSS, HTML is used to structure the content, while CSS is used to style the pages and create animations.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- MultiPage Website
-- Parallax transition
-- Transactional
+- Hover Animations
+- 5 Hero and Card Designs

 ### Technology
 <!-- TODO: List of Technology Used -->